 As we age, our vision changes.
 Typically beginning in middle-age, the lens of the eye begins to lose some elasticity causing presbyopia, a form of farsightedness.
 Presbyopia can be treated with corrective lenses, including multifocal lenses.
 Multifocal lenses have various degrees of lens power, which helps the patient experience clear vision in any direction – up, down, and to the sides.

 If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact Boyle Eye Specialists Myopia Management Center to schedule a consultation.

 Vision Correction Is Good For Athletes, Travelers & Business Leaders

 Competitive sports is more than just a game.
 The ability to see clearly from both near and far distances is critical in sports.
 Athletes with nearsightedness, farsightedness, or astigmatism can’t play well if they can’t see well.
 The right vision correction can provide the visual clarity that serious athletes need to play and win!

 People Who Travel

-Whether you travel for business or pleasure, traveling by air can cause dry eyes.
-This is due to the air pressure and dry environment that’s inside of an airplane.
-Some people find that keeping a small bottle of artificial tears helps provide relief.
-If you generally wear contact lenses, swap them out for glasses during the flight to avoid painful dry eye.
+Whether you travel for business or pleasure, air travel can lead to dry eyes.
+This is due to the air pressure and dry environment that’s inside of the airplane cabin.
+Some people find that administering artificial tears provides the relief they need.
+If you generally wear contact lenses, swap them for glasses during the flight to avoid painful dry eyes.
 This is especially important for long, international flights.

 People Who Need That Edge In Business

 If you suffer from vision problems, contact Boyle Eye Specialists Myopia Management Center.
-Dr. John Boyle and our knowledgeable and caring staff will provide you with the best vision correction treatment that’s right for you.
+Our caring staff will provide you with the best vision correction treatment that’s right for you.